Reactive-Network/.github/profile/README.md

-**Reactive Network** serves as a fully EVM-compatible interoperable execution layer, enabling developers to craft the next wave of dApps with the novel concept of Reactive Smart Contracts.
+**Reactive Network** is a fully EVM-compatible execution layer that allows developers to create the next wave of dApps using Reactive Smart Contracts.
+These contracts differ from traditional ones by using Inversion-of-Control for the transaction lifecycle, driven by data flows across blockchain ecosystems rather than user input.

-Unlike conventional Smart Contracts, Reactive Smart Contracts introduce Inversion-of-Control for the transaction lifecycle.
-While user input controls the flow of traditional Smart Contracts through transactions posted to a blockchain network, Reactive Smart Contracts are driven by the data flows within various blockchain ecosystems.
+Reactive Smart Contracts receive event logs from various chains, executing Solidity logic based on these events instead of user transactions.
+They can independently determine the need to transmit data to the destination chain, enabling conditional state changes.
+Reactive Network offers fast and cost-effective computation through a proprietary parallelized EVM implementation.